T-K-234/EarDis/README.md

 # EarDis
-Multiclass classification of ear disease using CNN
+Convolutional Neural Networks (CNNs):
+I had built a multi class classification model using CNN using RGB images in that, i had achieved 94% accuracy